TheAssmann/ROLIDashBoard/lightpad_block/README.md

 Why have a 4 Bar Mixer if you can have one with 5 bars?!
 Same exact file as the default Mixer Block Setup for Lightpad, but with a fifth bar and button added to it.

-So, instead of 4 3px wide bars with a 1px spacing in between, there are 5 3px bars without spacing in between.
+So, instead of four 3px wide bars with a 1px spacing in between, there are five 3px bars without spacing in between.
 It allows for a second slider colour to be selected.
 This way the sliders have variing colours, making it easier to differentiate.